About

 My first paid work was custom software for a small company in Istanbul on an actual IBM PC/XT, dBase III+ compiled with Clipper.
 I wrote and sold a stock-management system in the same stack before I’d finished undergrad.
 I was building things before I knew what building software was supposed to look like.

 The rest is mostly in my résumé.
-Twenty-plus years in mobile — finance (ten years at PIMCO, Citi Private Bank before that), healthcare (Canopy Health, Centene, Philips Medical a lifetime ago, and now a stealth co-founded startup), and the consumer apps you’ve probably used this week.
+Twenty-plus years in software engineering — finance (ten years at PIMCO, Citi Private Bank before that), healthcare (Canopy Health, Centene, Philips Medical a lifetime ago, and now a stealth co-founded startup), and the consumer apps you’ve used — Levi’s, HBO, McDonald’s, KFC, and others.
 I’ve worked on every mobile platform that’s existed: Palm, Windows Mobile, .NET CF, BlackBerry, jailbroken iPhones in 2007 before the SDK, Android, and everything since.
-Somewhere along the way I picked up an MBA, a CFA Level I, and a habit of writing down what I learn.
+Somewhere along the way I picked up an MBA and a CFA Level I.

-These days I’m founder-mode on several projects — a healthcare platform, an algorithmic trading system, an iOS and Android app near launch, a services marketplace, and a notebook app with an unconventional interface.
+These days I’m founder-mode on two projects — a German e-invoicing platform pre-launch, and a healthcare platform mid-build.
 I still write code every day.
 I still have the same instinct I had at the Acer: see what I can build.

 Current focus